 These tell-tale signs are indicative of an organization with a weak process culture where the automatic response is to resist change.
 By strengthening your process culture, you can reverse this type of thinking and replace it with a workforce that embraces improvements and innovation.

-1. Gain exec support.
+1. Gain exec support

-2. Introduce accountability.
+2. Introduce accountability

 You can further support process owners and experts by providing a centralized repository where all your process information is held so that relevant parties can communicate and contribute ideas on how enhancements can be made.
-Provide a means for everyone to talk about change before it happens so there is less resistance and a more effortless evolution.
+Provide a means for everyone to talk about change before it happens, so there is less resistance and a more effortless evolution.

-3. Keep the ball rolling.
+3. Keep the ball rolling

-Hold regular workshops that focus on progress and involve all parties, to modify or streamline processes to address frustrations.
+Hold regular workshops that focus on progress and involve all parties, to modify or streamline processes and address frustrations.
 The workshops should be open events that encourage colleagues to share ideas, so everyone has a voice.

-4. Offer meaningful process guidance.
+4. Offer meaningful process guidance

 Process documentation shouldn’t be long-winded and impenetrable.
 If it’s not easy to use, it will be ignored.
 Offer meaningful guidance on a process so it’s comprehensible (at a high level at least) within ten seconds.
 Its accessibility is also important, so try to embed processes into apps that teams use every day.

-5. Harness the most powerful engine of change.
+5. Harness the most powerful engine of change

 To increase the success of transformation you need to draw on your most powerful resource – your people.